derange-alembic/hugo-academic/content/authors/admin/_index.md

     url: https://www.tsinghua.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer architecture design and system optimization for AI and sparse tensor algebra.
+bio: My research interests include computer architecture design and system optimization for AI, and dynamic & sparse computing.

 # Interests to show in About widget
 interests:
   - Computer System & Architecture
   - Artificial Intelligence
-  - Sparse tensor algebra
+  - Dynamic and sparse computing

 # Education to show in About widget
 education: